ppadovani/KibanaNestedSupportPlugin/README.md

 ![Enable nested support](kibana-nested/activate-nested.png)

-**Note** At this time, if you refresh an indexPattern, you must deactivate/activate nested support to reload the nestedPath information into the indexPattern.
+**Note: At this time, if you refresh an indexPattern, you must deactivate/activate nested support to reload the nestedPath information into the indexPattern. **

 ## Query Language ##